Who is Yayoi Kusama?

 Replacing plastic with steel

 In subsequent exhibitions of the Narcissus Garden, Kusama had the orbs made from steel instead of plastic.
 Do you remember the Italian pavilion show in which she used mirrors?
-She never used that medium again and, in fact, did not return to Italy again till 1993 due to expulsion from the Venice Biennale.
+She never used that medium again and did not return to Italy again till 1993 due to expulsion from the Venice Biennale.

 Different editions of the garden